A Painter for Life

 While he’s worked in the collision industry for 13 years, Winters’ passion for painting goes back much further—all the way to the age of 5.
 Growing up helping perform the painting in his parent’s woodworking shop, the now 31-year-old carried that passion over to vehicles after choosing to avoid the $2,000 bill and paint the truck himself.

-And while his numbers prove just how impressive of a painter he is, Winters says it’s his detail-focused personality that helps his four-man paint department (two painters, two preppers) averaging a 34 percent gross profit on paint and materials and pumping out 180 vehicles per month.
+And while his numbers prove just how impressive of a painter he is, Winters says it’s his detail-focused personality that helps his paint department average a 34 percent gross profit on paint and materials.
 Just earlier this year, his team achieved a record-high month of $424,000 in sales.
 His painting ritual has virtually eliminated comebacks, which he is now passing on to his team as paint shop foreman for Harrison’s Body Shop in Macon, Ga.

 First thing in the morning, I go over our schedule for the day.
 We have a weekly list that gets updated as needed from the owner.
 Normally, we paint anywhere from six to eight cars each day.
 In the paint shop, we have myself, another painter, and two preppers.